-These pregame instructions were originally written in 1999, then were updated in 2002,
+These pregame instructions were originally written in 1999, and then were

-and updated again in 2005 after International Football Association Board decisions and advisories from FIFA and USSF.
+recent International Football Association Board decisions and advisories from

-I urge you not to repeat verbatim what you read here.
-Rather think about the points I make, reflect on how I ask my assistant referees
+Instead, think about the points I make, reflect on how I ask assistant referees

-to deal with them, and then create your own pre-game spiel to meet the needs
+to deal with them, and then create your own pre-game discussion to meet the needs

 of your games and the experience levels of your assistant referees.